On the expansion of three-element subtraction sets: Introduction

 \section{Introduction}

-A \emph{subtraction game} is a two-player game involved a pile of coins and a finite set $S$ of positive integers called the \emph{subtraction set}.
+A \emph{subtraction game} is a two-player game involving a pile of coins and a finite set $S$ of positive integers called the \emph{subtraction set}.
 The two players move alternately, subtracting some $s$ coins such that $s \in S$.
 The player who makes the last move wins.
 Subtraction games provide classical examples of impartial combinatorial games; see \cite{les, ww1, ww3}.
-They are completely understood for two element subtraction sets.
-For larger subtraction sets, they are known to be all ultimately periodic \cite[p.83]{ww1}, but a complete solution of these games is still not known, even for three element subtraction sets.
+They are completely understood for two-element subtraction sets.
+For larger subtraction sets, they are known to be all ultimately periodic \cite[p.38]{guy}, but a complete solution of these games is still not known, even for three-element subtraction sets.
 The purpose of this paper is to report further results in this area.